 Sydney Sea Life Aquarium

-The Sydney Sea Life Aquarium is a sea creature wonderland; not only for the kids, but for us adults as well.
+The Sydney Sea Life Aquarium is a sea creature wonderland; not only for the kids but for us adults as well.
 Our little ones ran around like crazy spotting all the marine wildlife.
 Katie was a little scared of the razor-sharp teethed sharks swarming around over the underwater tunnel; which I had to capture on the video of course!
 Haha… Are you scared of sharks?
-This one for example, photo bombed us with an awkward shark smile.
+This one, for example, photobombed us with an awkward shark smile.
 Adorable isn’t he!
 Haha…

 Sydney Aquarium Tickets

 If you know the date and time of your visit, you can book your ticket online for great savings!
-This will bring the normal Sydney Aquirium Ticket price of $42 down to only $29.40.
+This will bring the normal Sydney Aquarium Ticket price of $42 down to only $29.40.

-In our opinion the absolute best way to buy tickets for this attraction is by purchasing the 2 Attraction Combo Pass which is currently on sale for only $56 per adult.
+In our opinion, the absolute best way to buy tickets for this attraction is by purchasing the 2 Attraction Combo Pass which is currently on sale for only $56 per adult.
 This way you can visit the Aquarium as well as one other attraction of your choice (SEA LIFE Sydney Aquarium, WILD LIFE Sydney Zoo, Sydney Tower Eye, Madame Tussauds or Manly SEA LIFE Sanctuary).–

 Sydney Aquarium Opening Hours: